smartnic/sigcomm21_artifact/README.md

 ### 7.4 Obtain all latency-throughput curves
 [Total estimated machine time: 14 hours]

-#### Run three trials of all benchmarks that FORWARD PACKETS back to the traffic generator
+#### Run three trials of a benchmark that FORWARDS PACKETS back to the traffic generator
 [Estimated Run time: 8 hours]
 1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where my.key is your private ssh key on your local computer and hp125 will be replaced with node1 in your experiment.
 2) Change to directory: `cd /usr/local/v2.87`